bbresearcher/web3/examples/ABIPARSER/README.md

 # ABI PARSER HTML FILE
-You can use this file locally to parse an abi copied from a block explorer or the output of the forge ins[ect copmmand `eg. forge inspect ./src/Counter.sol:Counter abi`
+You can use this file locally to parse an abi copied from a block explorer or the output of the forge inspect copmmand `eg. forge inspect ./src/Counter.sol:Counter abi`

 This enables you to have a quick filterable view of the functions in a contract.